jialuechen/torchquant/README.md

 ### Q2 2025
-- Add support for more asset classes such as commodities and real estate.
 - Enhance the calibration module to support a broader range of models and optimization techniques.

 ## Development